layer-3/smart/docs/public/README.md

 ## Addresses

-Here are addresses of the deployed last version on smart contracts:
+Here are addresses of deployed last versions of smart contracts:

 ### VaultImplV1